ubclaunchpad/LP-website/README.md

 you can clone the repo and work on exisintg issues or create issues yourself.

 Note: the repo by design does not include any documents to enure security.
-To view local documents, you can add your markdown files under the `src/docs` directory.
+To view local documents, you can implmenet some bypass routes in the api.

+### TODO

+- Document display

+  - [ ] Find workarounds to display images and other local contents
+  - [ ] Update the rendering process for tables and code blocks

+- Authentication

+  - [ ] Add authentication layers
+  - [ ] Implement the side bar to fetch directories (needs auth support)
+  - [ ] Add register and unregister features to the portal

+- Search

+  - [ ] Add search and indexing

+- Misc.

+  - [ ] Sync styles with portal
+  - [ ] Monitor performance
+  - [ ] Set up Notion Integration

 ### 🔗 Related